 For logfile mode, the tool requires a file containing a list of IPs to be checked.
 This list should be extracted from the log files of your production system(s).
-The logs should be no more than 2 days old and should ideally be as recent as possible for the best results.
-These can either be a simple de-duplicated list of IP addresses, or, a list containing count (e.g. occurrences) and IP addresses, with the latter being preferred as it will provide a more accurate result.
+The logs should be at most two days old and as recent as possible for the best results.
+These can either be a simple de-duplicated list of IP addresses or a list containing a count (e.g., occurrences) and IP addresses, with the latter being preferred as it will provide a more accurate result.

-Here is an example of how to extract a list of IPs using standard UNIX tools from a server running Postfix.
+Here is an example of extracting a list of IPs using standard UNIX tools from a Postfix server.
 This can be modified to work with most logfile formats with some minor modifications.

 $ grep -Poh '\d+\.\d+\.\d+\.\d+' /var/log/mail.log | sort | uniq -c | sort -rn > ips_to_test

 This will create a file called “ips_to_test” containing “<count> <ip>” where <count> is the number of times that IP address has been seen in the logs and will be sorted by the IPs with the largest number of occurrences first.

 Back to the Overview of Abusix Mail Intelligence